-The Long Edge and Short Edge options in the Photo Size pane are useful when you want to lock one edge to a specific length or width and don't care about the sizing of the other edge.
-Simply choose which option is the important one for your photo, enter the dimensions, and Export will resize your photo accordingly.
+Long Edge and Short Edge are useful when you want to lock one edge to a specific length or width and don't care about the sizing of the other edge.
+Simply choose which option is the important one for your photos, enter the dimension, and Export will resize your images proportionally based on the chosen setting.
+When you're exporting a group of images with different orientations (landscape or portrait), these options will ensure that all images have the same long or short edge dimension.